 Deck Maintenance Tips

-Your home’s new deck still has its warm nd charming aura.
+Your home’s new deck still has its warm, handsome and charming aura.
 But don’t you think it’s beautiful wooden structure requires regular maintenance and protection from harsh weather and dangerous insects?

 Your deck gives you the freedom and convenience to enjoy some fresh air in an ample, serene outdoor space.
 Day or night, you get to spend some time at your deck dining or perhaps getting entertained away from the confines of your home.

-But their beautiful look and guaranteed convenience come at a price.
-Wood decks like the one in the backyard of your home have to endure lots of abuse, particularly as a result of continued exposure to harsh weather conditions.
-And if you don’t maintain it and ensure it gets proper care, it’s priceless look and grandeur soon becomes a think of the past.
+Your deck’s beautiful look and convenience come at a price.
+Wooden decks, like the one in the backyard of your home have to endure lots of abuse, particularly as a result of continued exposure to harsh weather conditions.
+If you don’t maintain it and ensure it gets proper care, its priceless look and grandeur soon becomes a thing of the past.

-Here are 5 important tips on how to maintain and protect your deck at home.
+Here are 5 important deck maintenance tips on how to maintin and protect your deck at home:

-You should thoroughly wash your deck frequently, making sure all rotten debris is cleaned and cracks sealed.
-The wooden deck can rot away if it stays for a long time without proper cleaning.
-Sweep leaves and gunk off the deck, and you should also trim veggies growing if you happen to have planters in your deck.
-Use wood cleaner to clean and remove stains and accumulations of dirt.
+You should thoroughly wash your deck, making sure all rotten debris is cleaned and cracks sealed.
+A wooden deck can rot away without proper cleaning.
+Sweep leaves and gunk off the deck, and you should also trim the plants growing if you happen to have planters in your deck.
+Use a wood cleaner to clean and remove stains and accumulations of dirt.

-After washing your deck, have a keen inspection of it.
+After washing your deck, take a closer look at it.
 Look at the corners, nails, and boards.
-If you happen to notice spoiled or lose planks, it is advisable that you repair it.
-For worked loose pins from the board, you should replace them too.
-You will never know which time your wood sealant will be worn out, so you will have to perform a water test to identify when to maintain the wood.
+If you happen to notice spoiled or lose planks, it is advisable that you repair them.
+For loosened nails protruding from the board, you should replace them to ensure your deck is safe.

-Resist solid stains on your deck because it shows wear patterns, and these finishes peel out first.
-It is recommended that you use an alkyd primer that soaks into the wood and its finish should offer ultraviolet protection.
+Try to resist solid stains on your deck because it can show a wear pattern, and these finishes peel out first.
+It is recommended that you use an alkyd primer that soaks into the wood and its finish should offer ultraviolet (UV) ray protection.

-If you are the kind of a person who waits until your deck stains fade away to stain again, then prepare to experience some cracking which can result in deck rot.
+If you are the kind of person who waits until your deck stains fade away to stain again, then prepare to experience some cracking which results in rot.

-After you have cleaned, stain your deck, and of course, decks are now dry then seal your deck.
+After you have cleaned, stained, & dried the deck, it is time to seal the wood.
 Your product should repel water and doesn’t fade.
-Seal your deck to protect it against dew and rains which result to wood swell.it will also prevent the wood from cracking and expanding due to direct sun to the wood.
+Seal your deck to protect it against dew and rain which can result in wood swell.
+It will also prevent the wood from cracking and expanding due to direct sunlight.